-Family is the backbone of the U.S. Immigration System.
-It is why many immigrants have come to the United States for several hundred years.
+Family is why many immigrants have come to the United States for several hundred years.
 We are a nation of immigrants.
 Immigrant tales of reunification are enshrined in most of our memories or even films.
 We have traveled far, endured battles, been oppressed, and adapted to new communities, cities, states, and a country.
 Today the laws regarding U.S. Immigration are far different from times before: there are quotas, preferences for certain family members, different waiting times for immigrant visas or green cards, special laws for victims, and more.

 - Immediate Relative: Spouses, Children (under 21 years old) and Parents of U.S. Citizens (who are 21 years of age or older).